 Do you have zines, fannish flyers, paper memorabilia, or con programs that you can’t keep anymore, but can’t bear to throw out?
-The OTW can help!
+The Organization for Transformative Works (OTW) can help!

 Why is Fan Culture Preservation important?